 These Watermelon Mint Mojito Cocktails deserve the best watermelon and some beautiful fresh mint…and you deserve this drink.
 Go on…get the grass cut and then sit back and enjoy your handiwork with one of these frosty and perfectly summery libations.
 Cheers!

-PIN ‘Watermelon Mint Mojito Cocktails’
+PIN IT!
+‘Watermelon Mint Mojito Cocktails’